Artilleryjoe/Williecat/README.md

 ## License

 Williecat is released under the MIT license.
-Use responsibly and honor the stealthy spirit of Willie—gather quietly, act with precision.
+Use responsibly and honor the stealthy spirit of Willie...gather quietly, act with precision.

 ## Release notes